Tips for a Successful Tsum Valley Via Manaslu Circuit Trek:

 - Trek slowly and steadily.

-- Trek in the best season, such as March to May and September to November.
+- Trek in the best seasons, such as March to May and September to November.

 - Be hydrated all the time (drink 3 - 4 liters of water every day).